New Carlisle, Ohio: History

 New Carlisle was originally called Monroe, and under the latter name was laid out in 1810.
 The present name is a transfer from Carlisle, Pennsylvania, the birthplace of some of the first settlers.
 A post office called New Carlisle has been in operation since 1828.
 New Carlisle was incorporated as a village in 1831.

 On June 21, 1933, the infamous John Dillinger committed his first bank robbery, taking $10,000 from the New Carlisle National Bank, which occupied the building which still stands at the southeast corner of Main Street and Jefferson Street (state routes 235 and 571) in New Carlisle.

 New Carlisle was incorporated as a city in 1973.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.76 sqmi, of which, 2.74 sqmi is land and 0.02 sqmi is water.

 The census-designated places of Park Layne and Crystal Lakes are to the South of New Carlisle.

+Climate

+New Carlisle, Ohio, experiences a humid continental climate (Köppen classification Dfa), characterized by four distinct seasons: hot summers, cold winters, and transitional spring and fall periods.
+The city is located in the Midwest, which means it can be subject to varying weather patterns influenced by both the Great Lakes and the continental interior of the United States.